luster-io/luster-io.github.io/mobile-web-checklist.md

 paint everything "above the fold" before I animate the view in, and then start painting everything else in asyncronously once it's loaded.

-###Don't do work in scroll or touch event handlers.
+###Don't do work in scroll or touch event handlers

   You may be tempted to set style properties in event handlers.
 These events happen much more often than you draw to the screen.
 This means you're causing